muhammad-majadly/Aspect-Extraction-Dataset/README.md

 - **Claims Support** sentences are typically found in the Results section.

 ## Statistics
 The dataset contains **1,222 labeled sentences** in total.
-Distribution of aspect-related sentences across the dataset is provided in *Table 2* of the associated research paper.
+Distribution of aspect-related sentences across the dataset.

 ## Citation
 @article{majadly2024peerreview,